chen8913w/Algo/src/org/practice/QuestionSummary.md

 ####**General Questions**

 > - Helper class
-> - JVM Garbage Collection
+> - JVM Garbage Collection.
+Memory Leak
-> - HashMap and Hashtable  What if I use HashMap in corrency control
+> - HashMap and Hashtable  What will happen if I use HashMap in multithreading
 > - Suffix Array
 > - Trie
 > - KMP